MelanieCrissey/old-melaniecrissey.com/source/blog/slack.markdown

 ---

-With these tricks combined, I stay Slack-happy.
+With these tricks combined, I stay pretty Slack-happy.

-Granted, settings and habits alone cannot keep someone from losing their mind.
+Granted, I know that settings and conventions alone cannot keep someone from losing their mind.
 I recognize that there are additional factors helping me thrive in Slack:

 1. **My work Gmail is for _external_ communications only.** One of the reasons that I'm able to focus in Slack is that I know that I don't have to check my work email very often.
 I use my email exclusively for communicating with clients and vendors, and I have all email notifications filtered to 'Skip the inbox' and organize into Labels.
 Because I know that most things in my inbox can wait at least an hour without needing a response, I don't have to actively monitor multiple channels throughout the day.